AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 }
 ```

 Once you complete the set up, you can use the following code snippet as an example of how to perform the OAuth exchange to retrieve an access token.
 The [code samples](../../samples.md) repo also contain a few different examples of using OAuth 2.0 that we highly recommend checking out.
 You will also find the [OAuthUtils.js](https://github.com/AdobeDocs/express-add-on-samples/blob/main/samples/import-images-using-oauth/src/utils/OAuthUtils.js) module there, which is referenced below, and we recommend using to help with your own OAuth implementation.
+Also be sure to check out the [SDK references](../../references/addonsdk/app-oauth.md) for additional details on the OAuth workflows.

 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";